 Ceilings Visually inspected from floor level.
-Ceilings are lined with a mixture of lath and plaster and plasterboard.
-There are some decorative cornices.
+Ceilings are lined mainly with lath and plaster.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The majority of the internal walls are lined with lath and plaster, however some sections are lined with plasterboard.
-The external walls within the entrance area and cloakroom, along with a few small sections within the main house are of pointed stone.
+Internal walls are mainly lined with lath and plaster.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout the majority of the house is of suspended timber which is overlaid with tongue and groove boarding.
-There is a flagstone floor in the vesituble/entrance area and a solid tiled floor in the kitchen. there is a solid concrete floor in the utility room.
+Flooring throughout the main part of the house is of suspended timber which is overlaid with tongue and groove boarding.
+The kitchen has a solid concrete floor.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-DOORS: Internal doors are mainly of a pine panelled style, some of which have glazed sections.
-STAIRCASE: There is a timer staircase with banister/handrail.
+KITCHEN: The kitchen is fitted with a range of laminated cabinets and worktops.
+STAIRCASE: There is a timber staircase with banister and handrail.
+DOORS: The majority of the internal doors are pine panelled.
+The door between the porch and hall is part glazed.
 OTHER JOINERY FINISHES: Other joinery finishes are in softwood.
-Timber shutters around some of the sliding sash windows.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace within the main public room.
-There is a further open fireplace within one of the smaller public rooms and another similar fireplace in the remaining public room which is currently boarded up.
+There are chimney breasts incorporated within the gable ends.
+There are open tiled fireplaces within each of the public rooms.